realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing.md

 ---

-## Why This Practice Is Needed
+# Why This Practice Is Needed

 Without a named discipline:

-- Human sciences may be dismissed as unreal by outsiders
+- Human sciences may be dismissed as unreal
 - Practitioners may overclaim and slide into ontology

 Reality Tracing creates a shared stopping rule: